MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 This article explains how to create a project budget from estimates.

-## Enable the project cost budget feature
+## Enable the project budget feature

-Project cost budgeting capabilities are enabled only if the feature flag is enabled.
+Project budgeting capabilities are enabled only if the feature flag is enabled.

 > [!NOTE]
 > After the project budget feature is enabled in an organization, it can't be disabled.
 However, you don't have to create a budget for every project.

-To enable project cost budgeting, follow these steps.
+To enable project budgeting, follow these steps.

 1. Sign in to Microsoft Dynamics 365 Project Operations.
 1. In the left navigation, change the area to **Settings**.